WHITE-HAT786/saycheese/README.md

 ## UPDATED FEATURES :

-* NGROK LINK GENERATING ISSUE FIX
+* NGROK LINK GENERATING ISSUE FIX.

-* CLOUDFLARED AADED ON THIS TOOL
+* CLOUDFLARED AADED ON THIS TOOL.

+* NEW HTML PAGE IS ADDED.

 ### TESTED ON :